vifon/zettel2/README.md

 A set of lightweight Emacs functionalities augmenting the `org-mode` note-taking and note management experience in a non-invasive manner.

+A successor to [zettel-mode](https://github.com/vifon/zettel-mode) but different enough to warrant being a separate project.

 FEATURES
 --------